-For mobile devices, Singapore takes the lead, and the United States moves up a few positions to the fourth position.
+For mobile devices, UK and Singapore continue to lead the charts, while Australia drops from the top three and the United States moves up a few positions to the third position.

 In conclusion, PAA frequency has increased over recent years.
 It appears more often on mobile and it varies by country, so you need to do your research before deciding on resources that should be assigned to optimizing for this type of SERP feature.

 People Also Ask results provide a deeper understanding of what users are interested in.
 This helps a lot while doing keyword research as well as recommending which content my clients should include on their website pages.